Notes on the Geography of Sri Lanka: Jaffna

 Plus the very grand entrance on the far side.
 (The new paving and lighting lead to new buildings beyond.)

-Architectural display helped the British maintain their rule in the same that the Emerald City's Royal Palace helped the mighty Oz.
+Architectural display helped the British maintain their rule in the same way that the Emerald City's Royal Palace helped the mighty Oz.

-Unimpressed, banyons go about their insidious work of demolition.
+Unimpressed, banyons go about their insidious work.